paulpls/moonbase/README.md

 ## Introduction

-Moonbase is a [raycasting](http://en.wikipedia.org/wiki/Raycasting) engine build using [LÖVE](https://www.love2d.org).
+Moonbase is a [raycasting](http://en.wikipedia.org/wiki/Raycasting) engine built using [LÖVE](https://www.love2d.org).
 Raycasting is a method of rendering two-dimensional objects by projecting them onto a camera plane, providing a three-dimensional effect.
 Moonbase makes use of the Entity-Component-System design pattern to allow for emergent behavior and extensibility via composition.